-The Company is mainly affected by the exchange rate fluctuations in JPY.
+The Group is mainly affected by the exchange rate fluctuations in JPY.

 The sensitivity analysis includes only outstanding monetary items denominated in foreign currencies and is used to adjust the translation at the end of the period to a 1% change in the exchange rate.
-When the New Taiwan Dollar changes 1% relative to the relevant foreign currencies, it will decrease the Company's pre-tax net profits in 2021 and 2020 by NT\$1,109 thousand and NT\$735 thousand.
+When the New Taiwan Dollar changes 1% relative to the relevant foreign currencies, it will increase/decrease the Group's pre-tax net profits in 2021 and 2020 by NT\$1,109 thousand and NT\$735 thousand.